xuanjunzzzz/Qwen3-VL/README.md

 ## News
+* 2025.10.4: We have released the [Qwen3-VL-30B-A3B-Instruct](https://huggingface.co/Qwen/Qwen3-VL-30B-A3B-Instruct) and [Qwen3-VL-30B-A3B-Thinking](https://huggingface.co/Qwen/Qwen3-VL-30B-A3B-Thinking).
+We have also released the FP8 version of the Qwen3-VL models — available in our [HuggingFace collection](https://huggingface.co/collections/Qwen/qwen3-vl-68d2a7c1b8a8afce4ebd2dbe) and [ModelScope collection](https://modelscope.cn/collections/Qwen3-VL-5c7a94c8cb144b).
 * 2025.09.23: We have released the [Qwen3-VL-235B-A22B-Instruct](https://huggingface.co/Qwen/Qwen3-VL-235B-A22B-Instruct) and [Qwen3-VL-235B-A22B-Thinking](https://huggingface.co/Qwen/Qwen3-VL-235B-A22B-Thinking).
 For more details, please check our [blog](https://qwen.ai/blog?id=99f0335c4ad9ff6153e517418d48535ab6d8afef&from=research.latest-advancements-list)!
 * 2025.04.08: We provide the [code](https://github.com/QwenLM/Qwen2.5-VL/tree/main/qwen-vl-finetune) for fine-tuning Qwen2-VL and Qwen2.5-VL.
 * 2025.03.25: We have released the [Qwen2.5-VL-32B](https://huggingface.co/Qwen/Qwen2.5-VL-32B-Instruct).
 It is smarter and its responses align more closely with human preferences.
 For more details, please check our [blog](https://qwenlm.github.io/blog/qwen2.5-vl-32b/)!